 Mr. De Gasperis is also a founding member and the Chairman of the Board of Directors of the Comstock Foundation for History and Culture, a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
-He is also on the Board of the Virginia City Tourism Commission, and formerly its Chairman, and a Member of the Northern Nevada Development Authority and the Northern Nevada Network.
+He is a board member and previously served as Chairman of the Virginia City Tourism Commission, and is a member of the Northern Nevada Development Authority and the Northern Nevada Network.
 Mr. De Gasperis has served as a director of GBS Gold International Inc., where he was Chairman of the Audit and Governance Committee and the Compensation Committee and a member of the Nominations and Advisory Committees.
 Mr. De Gasperis holds a BBA from the Ancell School of Business at Western Connecticut State University, with honors.